AlexanderKrutov/Reseda/README.md

 The main idea of the tool is to convert original resource sets (*strings.xml* and *arrays.xml*) to a single CSV file which can be imported to any spreadsheet application for convenient side-by side translation.
 Later, the translated CSV can be exported from spreadsheet editor and converted back to Android resource files.

-## What it is not
+## What Reseda is not
-* not a translation tool
+* Reseda is not a translation tool
-* not a spreadsheet editor
+* Reseda is not a spreadsheet editor

 ## General Usage